Watch: Man injured as car crashes into busy McDonalds restaurant

-Watch: Man injured as car crashes into busy McDonalds on Thorne Road, Doncaster
+Watch: Man injured as car crashes into busy McDonalds on Thorne Road, Doncaster, in shocking incident

 and live on Freeview channel 276

-Emergency services were called to the venue on Thorne Road, Doncaster, at 4pm, after the white Vauxhall had smashing into the busy restaurant.
+Emergency services were called to the venue on Thorne Road, Doncaster, at 4pm, after the white Vauxhall smashed into the busy restaurant.
 Video shows them all on the scene dealing with the dramatic incident.

-A man aged 37 was injured in the incident, say emergency workers, and emergency services say his injuries are thought to be life threatening.
+A man aged 37 suffered injuries which are thought to be life threatening, said emergency workers.

-Footage on the internet has shown a man being handcuffed at the scene.
+Footage on social media has also shown a man being handcuffed at the scene.

-Firefighters, Yorkshire Ambulance Service, and the Yorkshire Air Ambulance were all reported to be on the scene by eyewitnesses.
+Firefighters, Yorkshire Ambulance Service, and the Yorkshire Air Ambulance were all reported in attendance by eyewitnesses.

 South Yorkshire Police said in a statement this afternoon: “We were called around 4pm today (Saturday 22 June) to reports of a road traffic collision at McDonalds on Thorne Road, Doncaster